-The Least Lettuce continues to flower and late flowering species emerge such as Autumn Lady’s-tresses, which is common in some years at Castle Water.
-Many commoner plants will still be in flower such as Viper’s Bugloss and Wild Carrot.
+The Least Lettuce and Red Hempnettle continue to flower and late flowering species emerge such as Autumn Lady’s-tresses at Castle Water.
+Many commoner plants will still be in flower such as Viper’s Bugloss, Yellow Horned-poppy and Wild Carrot.

 A great variety of moths will be on the wing including the scarce Jersey Tiger.
 Common species will include Large Yellow Underwing and Common Rustic.
 It’s a good time of year to see a variety of butterflies, bumblebees and grasshoppers including the scarce Grey Bush-cricket.
 Many dragonflies will be active including Black-tailed Skimmers, Emperors, Migrant Hawkers and Ruddy Darters.
 The new colonist to Britain, the Southern Migrant Hawker may also be seen at Castle Water.